PhD - Health and Social Policy/Health Policy and Management, Johns Hopkins University, 2003

 - Place, person-environment interactions, and health

-- Measurement and study of racism as a determinant of racial health disparities
+- Measurement and study of racism as a social determinant of health

 Dr. Allen's broad research interest is to integrate social, demographic, and epidemiologic methods to examine racial inequalities in health as they exist across populations, across place, and over the life-course.
 Dr. Allen considers herself to be more "exposure" than "outcomes" focused, which is consistent with her interests in examining social factors such as "race" and "social class" as exposures that serve as the foundation for the creation and preservation of health disparities across a number of outcomes.
 She is interested in how these social exposures determine life experiences and opportunities differently for different social groups and how those differences become embodied and impact mental and physical health and well being.